skydread1/portfolio/src/loicb/server/content/blog/cd-sl-p-method.md

 I migrated from Gmail to Proton for the following reasons:

 - I’d rather pay with money for an encrypted email service like Proton than pay Google with my personal data.
-- Proton Unlimited comes with VPN, drive (now with albums), SimpleLogin Premium that I regularly use (it also has password manager etc)
+- Proton Unlimited comes with VPN, Drive (now with albums), SimpleLogin Premium (which I regularly use), and it also includes a password manager, etc.

 #### SimpleLogin (Alias service)

 SimpleLogin allows us to create aliases that forward emails to our mailboxes.
 In our case they forward emails to our proton mailboxes.
-It is a good way to deal with spam because you can create one alias per website you register to.
+It is a good way to deal with spam because you can create one alias per website you register with.

 Therefore, if one website leaks your data (voluntarily or not) and you start getting spams in your Proton mailbox, you will be able to see, from the message headers, from which alias these spams came from.

 You then know exactly which website leaked your address and you can block the alias you created for it.
-The website and spammers did not know your proton address making this setup easy to deal with spams.
+The website and spammers do not know your Proton address, making this setup easy to deal with spam.

 #### Custom Domain

 Proton helps with data privacy and SimpleLogin acts has a proxy between your Proton mailbox and the website you log into.

-Custom Domain help you, well, to avoid being stuck with Proton or SimpleLogin if for whatever reason you want to change email/alias services.
+A custom domain helps you avoid being stuck with Proton or SimpleLogin if, for whatever reason, you want to change email/alias services.

 A custom domain is a domain you buy with a Domain Registrar such as Cloudflare or PorkBun for instance.
 A domain looks like this for instance `gandalf.com`, `gandalf.me`, `gandalf.sg`.
 Depending on the extension, the price to rent the domain varies.
 If the domain is already bought by someone or a company, you can buy it from them.
-I advise to stick to trusted extensions such as `.com` (very expensive, often used for business), `.me` (good for personal email address and personal website), `.dev` / `.tech` if you are a software engineer.
+I advise sticking to trusted extensions such as `.com` (very expensive, often used for business), `.me` (good for personal email addresses and personal websites), and `.dev` / `.tech` if you are a software engineer.
 If you can, it might be a good idea to buy a few extensions for the same `label` (i.e. `gandalf.me` and `gandalf.pro`)

 A few other good reasons I use custom domains are the following: